Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

-\textit{\textbf{Dipole Radiation.}}--- We also discuss the DR of the NS-BH binary.
-The binary could radiate axion particles under some conditions during the evolution at the cost of orbital energy.
+The NS-BH binary could also radiate axions during the evolution at the cost of orbital energy~\cite{Croon:2017zcu,Kopp:2018jom,KumarPoddar:2019jxe,Dror:2019uea}.
 The interacting distance of axion mediated force depends on the angular frequency of axion $ \omega_a $.
-In other words, the NS-BH binary radiates axion only when the orbital frequency $ \omega $ becomes comparable to, or larger than the angular frequency of the axion we discussed.
-Following Refs.~\cite{Huang:2018pbu,*Krause:1994ar,*Hook:2017psm}, the axion radiation power of the binary is given by
+Namely, the binary radiates axions only when the orbital frequency becomes comparable to, or larger than the axion angular frequency.
+The axion radiation power of this binary is ~\cite{Huang:2018pbu}

-where $ Q_{} $ is the neutron star's scalar charge and the Heaviside function indicates that the axion radiation turns off when the orbital frequency is much less than the axion's angular frequency.
-The power of the axion radiation, produced by a time-dependent dipole of scalar charge, has a slightly weaker frequency dependence ($ \propto f^\frac{8}{3} $ when $f\gg \omega_a/\pi$) than the GW radiation power ($ \propto f^\frac{10}{3} $).
-Moreover, using method in Refs.~\cite{Huang:2018pbu}, the scalar charge of neutron star can be calculated by $ Q = \pm 4 \pi^2 f_a R_{\NS} \,\, $, where $ f_a $ is the axion decay constant and $ R_{\NS} $ is the neutron star radius.
-One can see that larger neutron star might contain a larger amount of scalar charge, which leads to more stronger DR power.
+where $ Q_{} $ is the NS's scalar charge and the Heaviside function signifies that the axion radiation turns off when the orbital frequency is much less than the axion angular frequency.
+The scalar charge can be calculated by $Q = \pm 4 \pi^2 f_a R_{\NS}$ with the axion decay constant $ f_a $ and the NS radius $R_{\NS}$~\cite{Huang:2018pbu}.

-\textit{\textbf{Comparison of three axion effects.}}--- In order to extract the influence of axion existence and resulting effects (DC, DF and DR), we investigate and compare their contributions on binary orbit evolution.
-We denote $ M $ as the total mass of black hole and axion cloud.
-Hereafter, we adopt the default values, $\alpha$ as $0.2$, $ M$ as $100~{\rm M_\odot}$, $m_\NS$ as $1.5~{\rm M_\odot}$, and $f$ as $0.01~\text{Hz}$, in general discussion, and simultaneously these require $ m_a$ to be ${10^{-12.5}}~\text{eV} $.
-We focus on the $ 2p $ level axion cloud ($\, \left|211\right\rangle $ state) and omit the influence of other levels.
-Therefore, to sum up what we discuss above, with the existence of ultralight axions, the DC, DF and DR effects increase the reduction rate of orbital radius.
-For the evolution of binary orbital radius with axions, we obtain
+\textit{\textbf{Comparison of three effects.}}--- To extract the axion effects (DC, DF and DR) on NS-BH binary, we investigate and compare their contributions to the binary orbit evolution.
+We focus on the $ 2p $ level axion cloud and omit the influence of other levels.
+We denote $ M $ as the gravitational atom mass.
+Therefore, with the existence of ultralight axions, the DC, DF and DR effects increase the reduction rate of orbital radius, i.e.

 with